GerritCodeReview/plugins_quota/src/main/resources/Documentation/about.md

 * Maximum number of projects in a namespace
 * The maximum total file size of a repository in a namespace
+* The maximum total file size of all repositories in a namespace

 The measured repository sizes can be published periodically to registered UsageDataPublishedListeners.

 The @PLUGIN@ plugin supports the following rate limits:

 * `uploadpack` requests which are executed when a client runs a fetch command.